Naveen8474/Naveen8474/README.md

 ### 🧑‍💼 About Me

 Hi!
 I'm Naveen — a passionate Business & Data Analyst based in India.
-I enjoy diving deep into datasets, drawing insights, and helping businesses make data-driven decisions.
+I enjoy diving deep into datasets, drawing insights, and helping businesses make smart, data-driven decisions.

 - 🔍 Exploring the intersection of business, technology, and data
-- 💡 Building skills in Python, Power BI, and SQL
+- 💡 Building skills in Python, Power BI, SQL, and visualization tools
 - 📈 Eager to join top MNCs as a data-driven problem solver
 - 🚀 Always learning, always curious